 Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots?
 Here’s where to start.

-Gather round, I’m about to let you in on a little secret.
+Gather round, we’re about to let you in on a little secret.

-The bars in Shoreditch are some of the best in this little town called London that I call my home.
+The bars in Shoreditch are some of the best in this little town called London.

 OK, maybe that wasn’t such a big secret after all.